Church & Private Schools

-AA-YP is a 501-C3 non-profit organization.
+AA-YP is an integrated auxiliary organization of Lifting Christ Worship Center, a non-profit religious organization.
 The academy is a member school of The Association of Christian Teachers & Schools (ACTS), and has completed the process for obtaining accreditation.

 AA-YP is "FULLY ACCREDITED" as of May 28, 2018,

 We give ALL Praise to God for He Watches over His Word to Perform IT!